Engage in community-based tourism and support Indigenous communities while experiencing their culture and way of being.

-Community-based tourism is travel to local indigenous communities that have invited outsiders to experience their customs, food, lifestyle, and set of beliefs.
+Community-based tourism is travel to local Indigenous communities that have invited people from elsewhere to experience their customs, food, lifestyle, and set of beliefs.

-These communities manage both the impacts and the benefits of this tourism, strengthening their self-governance, economic alternatives, and traditional ways of life in the process.
+These communities manage both the tourism experience and the benefits of tourism, thereby strengthening their self-governance, economic alternatives, and traditional ways of life in the process.

-Community-based tourism is managed by indigenous communities.
-This means the community assumes collective responsibility for all aspects of your stay, including accommodations, internal travel, local food, and cultural activities.
+Community-based tourism is managed by local Indigenous communities.
+This means the community assumes collective responsibility for all aspects of your stay, including accommodations, internal travel, food, and cultural activities.

-Communities reap the benefits from tourism revenue, making community-based tourism a sustainable alternative to many travel organizations, which often do not work in solidarity with the communities and environments they use.
+Communities reap the benefits from tourism revenue, making community-based tourism a sustainable alternative to many travel organizations, which often do not work in solidarity with the communities and local environment.

 Through community-based travel, collective wellbeing is valued over corporate or individual profit.

-Communities will only accommodate as many people as they are able, keeping in mind long-term sustainability, and avoiding unnecessary strain on their own resources.
-Meals generally draw on local agriculture, and communities will not take on more guests than their housing and energy resources can effectively support.
+Communities will typically only accommodate as many people as they are able, keeping in mind long-term sustainability, and avoiding unnecessary strain on their own resources.
+Meals generally draw on local agriculture, and communities carefully consider how much tourism their housing and energy resources can effectively support.

 Why Should I Choose Community-Based Tourism?